sandeep194920/MERN_Projects/README.md

 - `Rate limit - 403 error`
 - `useRef to stop useEffect initial render and only call useEffect on rerender.
 I havent implemented this, look at John's last video of this project.`
 - `useCallback hook`
+- `server side pagination - get additional pages from server as we scroll`

 20. [Dark mode toggle](https://20-dark-mode-toggle.netlify.app/)